-Shortening the model time horizon to one and three years resulted in higher incremental costeffectiveness results compared to the base-case.
-For the one-year time horizon, all interventions exceeded the commonly cited threshold of \$150,000 per QALY gained, ranging from approximately \$179,000 per QALY gained for yoga to approximately \$456,000 per QALY gained for CBT.
-Using a three-year time horizon, results ranged from approximately \$58,000 per QALY gained for yoga to approximately \$157,000 per QALY gained for CBT.
+Shortening the model time horizon to one and three years resulted in higher (less favorable) incremental cost-effectiveness ratios compared to the base-case.
+For the one-year time horizon, incremental cost-effectiveness ratios ranged from approximately \$20,700 per QALY gained for yoga to approximately \$273,800 per QALY gained for CBT.
+Using a three-year time horizon, results ranged from approximately \$4,000 per QALY gained for yoga to approximately \$94,300 per QALY gained for CBT.

-A modified societal perspective that included the costs associated with lost productivity in patients with chronic pain resulted in incremental cost-effectiveness ratios very similar to the base-case results, ranging from approximately \$54,800 per QALY gained for yoga to approximately \$153,100 per QALY gained for CBT, relative to usual care over the five-year time-horizon.
+A modified societal perspective that included the costs associated with lost productivity in patients with chronic pain resulted in incremental cost-effectiveness ratios very similar to the base-case results, ranging from approximately \$2,000 per QALY gained for yoga to approximately \$91,900 per QALY gained for CBT, relative to usual care over the five-year time-horizon.